 PND: I'd like to close by reading you a quote from Jim Barksdale: "None of us wants to look back twenty years from now and realize we allowed ourselves to get locked into a rebuilding process that failed to take advantage of the clean slate, the clear opportunity that we have right now."
 Are you optimistic that Americans will look back in twenty years and say that we came together in the face of this calamity and rebuilt the Gulf Coast in an equitable and responsible manner?

 AI: I already know that we came together, in Mississippi, with the right kind of spirit and the will to do the right thing.
 Whether it results in something that lasts, only time will tell.
 I recall the mayor of Gulfport saying that he didn't want to see something built that would look dated five, ten, fifteen years from now.
 We all want something that fits in with our sense of the place and that passes the test of time.
 I know we tried to be inclusive.
 And I firmly believe that the leadership on the ground is interested in not just rebuilding their communities, but in building better communities.
 I'm just delighted we had the opportunity to support them.

-PND: Well, Alberto, thank you for speaking to us today.
+PND: Well, thank you for speaking with us today.

 AI: My pleasure.